jyeungtin/NextDoorScraping/README.md

 2. Expand comments
 3. Comments count and comment text
 4. Body texts
-5. Post ID
+5. Post and comment ID
-6. Formatted date (with exceptions, see [to-dos](https://github.com/jyeungtin/NextDoorScraping/edit/main/README.md#to-do))
+6. Formatted date
 7. Scrolling by date (with exceptions, see [to-dos](https://github.com/jyeungtin/NextDoorScraping/edit/main/README.md#to-do))
 8. Get post user_name and comment user_name

 ## To-do
-1. Scrolling by date is not possible if the date is less than a year ago but in a different year (e.g., you cannot scroll to dec 2021 if we are now nov 2022).
-See point 4 for an elaboration.
+1. Get neighbourhood data
+2. Not urgent, but can also automate login processes and allow for multiple neighbourhoods to be examined (this is not within the scope of the project)
+3. Scrolling by date may be at times faulty as the feed on Nextdoor is not solely ranked by post date, but also other factors.
+If we are to scroll by date, we may stumble upon a 2-year-old post in the middle of newer posts.
+This is to be resolved.

+## Backlog
+1. Multimedia content
 2. Get reactions categorisations (sad, likes, laughs, etc.)
-3. Not urgent, but can also automate login processes and allow for multiple neighbourhoods to be examined (this is not within the scope of the project)
-4. Add a function to check date difference to correctly parse date.
-Nextdoor will not show the year if the date is not at least a year old (e.g., if today is 23/10/2022, 01/11/2021 will be shown as 1 nov. instead of 1 nov.
-2021).
-A new function needs to be written to solve this problem.